v1.196.0

 4. Increase Density

-Example: 90-second rest → 60-second rest between sets
+Real example: 90-second rest → 60-second rest between sets

 5. Increase Time Under Tension

-Progressive Overload for Different Training Goals
+Progressive Overload for Different Goals

 • Research supports 12-20+ sets per muscle group per week3